MooersLab/pymolsnips/README.md

 ```

-The plugin can alternately be installed using the desired Python interpreter (e.g., Python3.8 from MacPorts) and pip:
+The plugin can alternately be installed using the desired *Python* interpreter (e.g., Python3.8 from MacPorts) and pip:

 ```bash
 /opt/local/bin/python3.8 -m pip install spyder-notebook
 ```

-Note that in this case, PyMOL was installed with MacPorts Python3.8 to ease accessing pymol from the Jupyter Notebook.
+Note that in this case, *PyMOL*f was installed with MacPorts Python3.8 to ease accessing *PyMOL* from the Jupyter Notebook.
 The notebook also had full access to all other modules installed for macports Python3.8.
-PyMOL was installed with the following command.
+*PyMOL* was installed with the following command.

 ```bash
 sudo port install pymol -python38